 37 Self-Discovery: What You Enjoy & What You’re Good At

 You don’t have to be good at or enjoy every skill that is related to People Analytics in order to be successful in a People Analytics career.
-There are so many different skills that can be leveraged in People Analytics and luckily there are also so many variations and types of activities and careers, which means you can focus on a career that aligns best with your strengths and interests.
+There are so many different skills that can be leveraged in People Analytics and luckily there are also so many variations and types of activities and careers.
+That means you can focus on a career that aligns best with your strengths and interests.
 But, only if you have clarity on what those strengths and interests are.
-In step 1 you identified your existing strengths and in steps 2 through 4 you completed Self-Discovery skill assessments that probably highlighted many more.
+In step 1 you identified your existing strengths and in steps 2 through 4 you completed Self-Discovery skill assessments that highlighted many more.
 So, we’ve already got a head start on building out an inventory of all your awesomeness.
-But we also want to make sure we focus on what you would enjoy doing.
+But we also want to make sure we focus on what you might enjoy doing.
 Remember, you don’t have to be good at something to enjoy it, and you aren’t necessarily going to enjoy everything you are good at.

-3. What Are Your Strengths?
-Return to the Self-Discovery assessments you completed in steps 2 through 4 in this book and review them.
-In the column labeled “Strength” in the skills table at the end of this chapter, draw a plus symbol (+) next to all skills you believe are a strength for you.
+1. What are Your Strengths?
+Review all the skills you have explored in the self-discovery activities of this book.
+Add any that you have any skill in to the table below and put a checkmark in the column labeled “Strength.”
 It doesn’t matter what level of skill you are at and there is no minimum level for something to be a strength.
 Some activities or jobs only require a low level on a skill to be successful and a higher level would be unnecessary; it’s all relative to how the skill will be used.
 It also doesn’t matter if you are at your desired skill level today.
 Something can be a strength even if you hope to grow and become stronger in it in the future.
 If you are unsure, pretend a friend asked for your help on a project involving that thing.
-Could provide them with some useful help or support?
-If yes, go ahead and give it a plus symbol.
+Could you provide them with some useful help or support?
+If yes in anyway, go ahead and mark it a strength.
+To help you remember where all these activities were you can find them in each step as follows:

-4. What Skills do You Want to Develop?
+3. What Skills do You Want to Develop?
 Learning something new can be incredibly rewarding, it can spark a sense of accomplishment, fuel curiosity and keeps you engaged and stimulated while also enabling you to reach your full potential and gain the career you hope to achieve.
-Even the very process of discovery and mastering new skills can bring you that sense of joy, I hope you have in your career, so it’s worth identifying the areas that you would like to develop in.
-Look at the list of skills you are drawn to in some way, and identify the ones you would like to increase your mastery level in by placing a delta symbol (Δ) in the column labeled “Development” in the skills table at the end of this chapter.
-Feel free to select items that you are or are not currently strong in.
-Building new skills is exciting, and so is mastery and deep specialization.
-It’s up to you which and how many you choose to mark.
+Even the very process of discovery and mastering new skills can bring you that sense of joy, I hope you have in your career.
+So it’s worth identifying the areas that you would like to develop in.
+Look at the list of skills you have now created and place a checkmark in the column labeled “Development” for any skill you would like to increase your mastery level in.

-5. Example:
+Example:

-Skill Interest or Passion Strength Development Notes
+Skill Strength Interest/Passion Development Notes

 Statistical significance testing Strength

-Group comparison tests (t-tests, chi-square, ANOVA) ☆ Interest Strength Development I’m really good at t-tests and chi-square, but could use development in ANOVA and other non-parametric comparison tests.
+Group comparison tests (t-tests, chi-square, ANOVA) Strength ☆ Interest Development I’m really good at t-tests and chi-square, but could use development in ANOVA and other non-parametric comparison tests.

-Regression analysis ☆☆ Passion Strength
+Regression analysis Strength ☆☆ Passion

 Exploratory analysis Strength